328th Infantry Regiment (United States): Fighting in Germany

 On February 12, the 328th Infantry relieved the 101st Infantry Regiment at Saarlautern and resumed offensive activities.
 An attack near Saarlautern captured 10 German soldiers, after which the regiment continued fighting in Saarlautern and nearby Fraulautern through February 24.
 On February 24 and 25, the 328th Infantry was relieved by the 101st Infantry.
 After resting and reorganizing, on March 5 the regiment conducted a motor march to Serrig, Germany, where on March 6 it relieved the 301st Infantry Regiment, a unit of the 94th Infantry Division.

 On March 13, the 328th Infantry resumed the offensive.
 Hamilton was evacuated because of illness and replaced as commander by Lieutenant Colonel Aloysius O'Flaherty.
 On March 16 and 17, the regiment captured six more towns.
 On March 23, the regiment took over the Mainz sector of the American lines from units of the 90th Infantry Division.
 On March 25, the 328th Infantry was relieved by the 16th Cavalry Group, moved to Oppenheim, and crossed the Rhine.
 On March 26, the regiment was attached to the 4th Armored Division, and took part in establishing a defensive line along the Main River.
 Back on the offensive on March 28, the regiment captured five more German towns by the 29th.
 On March 30, the 328th captured 12 more towns as the Allied offensive into Germany continued to gather momentum.

 On April 1, the 328th Infantry advanced through eight more towns as German resistance became sporadic.
 On April 4, the regiment cleared the North Fulda Woods of German resistance and captured four nearby towns.
 After capturing 12 more towns and cities on April 4 and 5, on April 7 the 328th Infantry relieved the 101st Infantry Regiment near Suhl.
 Resuming the offense on April 8, the 328th captured 15 more towns by April 15, and reached its objective near the towns of Tettau and Neuenbau.
 On April 18, the regiment was relieved by units of the 90th Infantry Division, then was transported to Berner.
 On April 19, the 328th Infantry attacked behind the 11th Armored Division's advance and captured five more towns.
+On 24 April 1945, a reconnaissance patrol from Company I engaged German defenders near Nittenau, Germany.
+During the engagement, enemy forces deployed tanks and machine guns against the patrol.
+The unit returned to friendly lines without loss and brought back 42 prisoners of war.
+Sergeant James G. O’Brien was awarded the Bronze Star Medal for his actions during the mission.
 On the 25th, soldiers of the 328th captured German field marshal Ewald von Kleist.
 On April 26, resistance in the towns of Egg an der Günz and Metten fell to the 328th's advance, and on the 27th the regiment cleared the town of Deggendorf.
 The regiment cleared 11 more towns of German resistance between April 28 and 30.